PaulNWms/SurfingWithStyleHugo/README.txt

-In one window, run 'hugo server'
-In a second window, run 'npm run build'
+In one window, run 'hugo server --disableFastRender' In a second window, run 'npm run build'